zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc20/get-balance.md

     - getBalance
     - polygon
     - sdk
-description: getBalance method can be used to get the balance of user.
+description: "Get the balance of a user."
 ---

 `getBalance` method can be used to get the balance of user.
 It is available on both child and parent token.